Drought & Shortage

 - Planning.
 In addition to meeting the state’s 100-year water supply requirements, AMWUA members invest in ongoing long-range planning, including extensive research to understand future water demand trends, growth patterns, supply availability, impacts of drought and climate change, and potential regulatory impacts.

 - Drought plans.
-All Arizona water providers are required to adopt tiered drought plans (sometimes called shortage plans).
+All Arizona water providers are required to adopt tiered drought preparedness plans (sometimes called shortage plans).
 These plans are designed to incrementally reduce demands during times of shortage in order to ensure there is water to meet the needs of residents and to support the economy.
 Drought plans are intended to achieve water use reductions above and beyond normal conservation efforts, bringing demand in line with available supplies to avoid reaching an advanced, emergency stage.

 The AMWUA member municipalities continuously monitor and evaluate the availability of supplies and will decide when to implement their drought response plans based on supply projections and management strategies.
-It's possible that some cities may activate their plans in the near term, while some may not need to launch them for many years, depending on how shortage affects their unique water supply portfolios.
+It's possible that some cities may activate their plans in the nearer term, while some may not need to launch them for many years, depending on how shortage affects their unique water supply portfolios.
 Contact your city for information specific to your community.

 If drought and shortage continue, and as drought plans are implemented, cities will begin to ask the public to voluntarily increase efforts to reduce water use, above and beyond ongoing conservation efforts.

-Because Arizona leaders made tough decisions early on and because Valley cities have diligently prepared for drought and shortage, we have avoided water use restrictions, and they are unlikely in the near future.
+Since Arizona leaders made tough decisions early on and because Valley cities have diligently prepared for drought and shortage, we have avoided water use restrictions, and they are unlikely in the near future.
 Many of the conservation efforts implemented in other states as emergency measures to address shortages were established in the Valley decades ago as a way of life.
 The AMWUA cities each have robust conservation programs that encourage customers to adopt conservation as a way of life in the desert.

 As our history has proven, today’s actions can avert tomorrow’s crisis.
 It is imperative that we continue to take proactive measures to avert potential future impacts of sustained drought, increasing temperatures, and potential shortages in surface water supplies.